marmelab/atomic-crm/README.md

 2. In URL Configuration, set Site URL to your application URL
 3. In URL Configuration, add the following URL in the Redirect URLs section: `YOUR_APPLICATION_URL/auth-callback`
 4. In Email Templates, change the `"{{ .ConfirmationURL }}"` to `"{{ .ConfirmationURL }}/auth-callback"`

+## Email Features

+Atomic CRM supports inbound email features:

+- You can add a note to a contact by sending an email to a specific email address
+- _More to come!_

+Learn more about their usage and setup in the [email features documentation](./doc/email-features.md).